 How do I know when programs and activities are available for registration?

-The following are proposed dates that we are working towards for releasing information about future programs. *Please note these dates may change, check back often.
+*Please note these dates may change, check back often.

 Please note if you are registering during a busy time (ie first day of registration) you may be queued in a virtual line.
 It will look like this:

 How do I get an email when the Active Living Guide is released?

 Register to this page and be the first to receive the newest Active Living Guide by email.

 How do I find recreation programs in South Nanaimo - Area A?